-I have been on a quest to reduce the amount of plastic I use and throw away (see What’s your plastic footprint?).
+I have been on a quest to reduce the amount of plastic I use and throw away.
 If anyone needs a reminder why, then may I invite you to watch this 2 minute clip from the recent BBC documentary Drowning in Plastic?
 I am sorry that this clip is distressing.
 I hope that you are…

 I remember finding the image of Miss Haversham rather thrilling.
 Her abandon of social convention.
 Her total neglect of housework.
 Her cunning.

 Being outdoors, pottering in the garden, listening to the birds, noticing colours and textures and patterns, enjoying a cup of tea… These are all forms of self-care.
 They are nurturing for my soul.
 Self-care brings clarity.
 I am refreshed, and can see things more clearly.

 Sissinghurst in October is a gentle place.
 There is space for quiet contemplation and restoration of the spirits.

 There is nothing like a spot of digging to get a bit of frustration out of your system.
 Heavy, rhythmic work is excellent at regulating your emotional state.
 Work like digging or pushing a wheelbarrow help us to feel where we are in space, ground ourselves, and feel calm and alert.
 For more on sensory…